 - The terminology is different with each party referred to as a ‘civil partner’ rather than ‘husband’ or ‘wife’.

 - A civil partnership can be ended by a ‘dissolution order’ in a process very similar to that of divorce proceedings, but adultery cannot be used as a reason.
 Interestingly, ‘adultery’ remains defined as “your partner has had sexual intercourse with someone from the opposite sex”.

 Civil partnerships are an attractive option for couples whose personal beliefs are at odds with marriage which many perceive to be the product of a patriarchal system in which women are ‘given away’ by their fathers to their husbands.

-A civil partnership offers an alternative to marriage.
-It offers couples who want their commitment legally recognized without having to get married a level of financial security they will not get by simply cohabiting.
+A civil partnership offers an alternative to marriage, that offers the security you do not get by simply cohabitating for lifelong couples who want their commitment legal recognized without having to get married.

 If you would like more information and advice about civil partnerships, marriage or cohabitation, our family solicitors are on hand to help.
 Please call 0117 906 9400 or email firstname.lastname@example.org